mengovu/online_voting_py/README.md

 # Online Voting System

-This is a simple online voting system built with Python and Flask.
+This is a simple online voting system built with Python and Flask (Netflix theme).

 ## How to Run the Project